Music of The Big O: The Big O

 The Big O is the first single for the anime series of the same name, released by Victor Entertainment on October 21, 1999.
 It features the opening theme "Big-O!" by Rui Nagai and the ending theme "And Forever..." by Robbie Danzie with Naoki Takao.
+"Big-O!" was heavily inspired by the Queen song "Flash" (from the 1980 film Flash Gordon).
+Queen guitarist Brian May sought legal action against Nagai and, as part of a settlement, received main songwriting credits for the song.